gimseng/99-ML-Learning-Projects/CONTRIBUTING.md

         └── ...

-Please provide description/summary in the `readme.md` in each of the `exercise` and `solution` folder.
+Please provide a description/summary in the `readme.md` in each of the `exercise` and `solution` folder.
 If its appropriate, reference/credit the source.
 In the `data` folder, if relevant, provide a `readme.md` to describe the data and its source.